-The Canon PowerShot G7 X Mark II and the Canon EOS M6 are two digital cameras that were revealed to the public, respectively, in February 2016 and February 2017.
-The G7X Mark II is a fixed lens compact, while the EOS M6 is a mirrorless interchangeable lens camera.
+The Canon PowerShot G7 X Mark II and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in February 2016 and February 2017.
+The G7X Mark II is a fixed lens compact, while the M6 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G7X Mark II) and an APS-C sensor.
-The G7X Mark II has a resolution of 20 megapixel, whereas the EOS M6 provides 24 MP.
+The G7X Mark II has a resolution of 20 megapixel, whereas the M6 provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon G7 X Mark II and the Canon M6.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G7X Mark II – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon G7 X Mark II and the Canon M6 are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G7X Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is notably larger (18 percent) than the Canon G7 X Mark II.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
-In this context, it is worth noting that neither the G7X Mark II nor the EOS M6 are weather-sealed.
+In this context, it is worth noting that neither the G7X Mark II nor the M6 are weather-sealed.